trinity-project/documentation/source/en-EN/Trinity_Eth_Deployment_Guide_en.md

 # Trinity-Eth Network Configuration Guide

-[TOC]

-note：Trinity routing nodes require the configuration environment be no less than python3.6.
+> note：Trinity routing nodes require the configuration environment be no less than python3.6.
-As Trinity develops, this file may not apply to the new version.
+> As Trinity develops, this file may not apply to the new version.
 This file was tested on Ubuntu16.04 desktop.

 ## Trinity Runtime Environment Preparation